 - When there is valid interest in a particular educational program not offered in the District of residence.

 - To provide a change in a specific school environment for reasons of personal and social adjustment.
 (Requires documentation and does not apply to students going from elementary to middle school or middle school to high school.)

 - District residency status may be granted to a student whose parent/guardian is employed within District boundaries; if at least one parent or the legal guardian of the pupil is physically employed within the boundaries of that district for a minimum of 10 hours during the school week.

 - Special requests should be accompanied by a written explanation and will be reviewed and considered on an individual bases.

-The parents/guardians of a student who is denied inter-district attendance regarding the process for appeal to the County Board of Education.
+The parents/guardians of a student who is denied inter-district attendance may appeal to the County Board of Education.
 See Inter-District Transfer Appeal Process below.